“Bitcoin Dominance” is the weight, in percentage, that Bitcoin (BTC) holds relative to the total market cap of all crypto assets combined.

 Bitcoin dominance is an important indicator to consider because historically Bitcoin has been the first mover in the market when carrying us into a bullish cycle.
 While the entire cryptocurrency market has grown tremendously in recent years, Bitcoin still has the capability to move the market all on its own.

 Many investors who have made money on Bitcoin hunger for greater rates of return, therefore they often turn to Ethereum.
 Most of the top 25 altcoins outperform Ethereum over time because their market caps are lower, which can sometimes mean they have more runway.
-The graph below helps express this theory with a visual, which makes it easy to see which assets offered better rates of return when compared to Bitcoin.
+The graph below helps express this theory with a visual, Ethereum has heavily outpaced Bitcoin since April 2021.
 While Bitcoin is considered the safest bet in crypto, other opportunities exist.
 Investing even a small percentage of the total crypto portfolio in some of the other assets mentioned below would greatly increase rates of return.